LouisRaynal/cost_based_selection/paper_examples/README.md

 Notes:
 The folder `..\cost_based_selection\data` contains the data that we simulated and used, and by default the different scripts use them.
-We recommend launching the different scripts in parallel on a computer cluster as we did.
+Moreover, we recommend launching the different scripts in parallel on a computer cluster as we did.